Mayeu/resume/resume_en.md

     Information Systems and Application**, at ESIL (School of Advanced Studies in Engineering), Marseille (France).

     Equivalent to a Master's Degree in Engineering.
-The ESIL as merged with Polytech Marseille since 2012:
+The ESIL has been merged with Polytech Marseille since 2012:
     [\url{http://www.polytech-marseille.fr/}](http://www.polytech-marseille.fr/)